I'm into Something Good: Cover versions

 The song was featured in the 1988 film The Naked Gun: From the Files of Police Squad!.
 From its inclusion in the soundtrack, a solo version by Herman's Hermits frontman Peter Noone climbed the adult contemporary chart that year.

-The song was featured in the 1997 film The Brave Little Toaster to the Rescue, in the opening credits and also when the Master puts the WFC 11-12-55 into Radio and turns him on.
+It was featured in the 1997 film The Brave Little Toaster to the Rescue, in the opening credits and also when the Master puts the WFC 11-12-55 into Radio and turns him on.

-Brian Wilson covered the song, which features Carole King, and it is included in the Best Buy edition of his 2008 album, That Lucky Old Sun.
+Brian Wilson recorded a version which features Carole King, and it is included in the Best Buy edition of his 2008 album, That Lucky Old Sun.

-The Bird and the Bee covered the song and released it as a single in March 2010.
+The Bird and the Bee released the song as a single in March 2010.
 Their version was also included on the soundtrack for the film, Valentine's Day and television Love Bites show season 1 episode 6 "TMI."

-This song was featured on the television sitcom The Partridge Family in 1973, with lead vocals by David Cassidy.
-This cover version, produced by Wes Farrell, appeared twice during the fourth season.
+The television sitcom The Partridge Family featured it in 1973, with lead vocals by David Cassidy.
+This cover, produced by Wes Farrell, appeared twice during the fourth season.
 However, it was never officially released on either vinyl or CD.

 Another version was recorded as part of The Langley Schools Music Project in 1976.

-Using the title "Something Good", Marianne Faithfull covered the song on her 2002 album Kissin Time.
+Using the title "Something Good", Marianne Faithfull included the song her 2002 album Kissin Time.
 It featured Billy Corgan as a guest musician.

 The song was included on the CD release of Janis Siegel's 1982 album, Experiment in White.

-In 2020, the famous party band The Gypsy Queens recorded the song as the first single of their album Reminiscing with Friends (2022), in Los Angeles, at The Village Studios, Featuring the original Herman's Hermits lead singer Peter Noone, and produced by multiple Grammy winner producer Larry Klein.
+In 2020, the famous party band The Gypsy Queens recorded it and made it the first single of their album Reminiscing with Friends (2022), in Los Angeles, at The Village Studios, Featuring the original Herman's Hermits lead singer Peter Noone, and produced by multiple Grammy winner producer Larry Klein.
 It was released 12 February 2021, under the label Sonico Productions.

 In 2021, the animated series F Is for Family featured an unpracticed rendition of the song in season 5, episode 2.